-For more information about holder classes, see "Passing Parameters in Client Invocations" on page 157.
+For more information about holder classes, see Passing Parameters in Client Invocations.

 Delegating Servant Implementations

 Previous examples show how Orbix uses inheritance to associate servant classes and their implementations with IDL interfaces.
 By inheriting from IDL-derived skeleton classes, servants establish their connection to the corresponding IDL interfaces, and thereby make themselves available to client requests.